The air is turning… there is a warmth in it… the days are getting longer... you know it's coming...

 HOT TIP: Want a delicious way to get pomegranate into your body?
 How about pomegranate sangria?

-Say no more, we’re off the pool!
+Say no more, we’re off to the pool!